w3f/substrate-benchmarks-role/README.md

-Role Name
+Polkadot Module Benchmarking
 =========

-This role remotely downloads the Substrate benchmarking binary, executes the benchmarks and collects the results locally.
+This role downloads the benchmarking binary on the specified hosts, executes the benchmarks and collects the results locally in `results/` (directory will be created).
 This role is idempotent and can be executed multiple times on the same machine(s).

-Results are saved locally in `results/` (directory will be created).

 Role Variables
 --------------